 The Blue Cash Preferred® Card from American Express is hands down the best card for groceries.
-There has been an annual fee on the card previously, which is why some folks will recommend other cards in its place.
-But right now the fee is waived the first year, and is $95 after that.
+The annual fee is $0 for the first year then $95.
 If you have even an average level of spending each month at supermarkets, then this card will pay for itself easily, even with the fee.

 Because its bonus on gas purchases is also competitive (3 percent at US gas stations), this is a great card for simplicity (as opposed to getting a separate gas and grocery card).
 It’s one of my favorite cards personally (as you can see in this review), and I think it’s a great fit for many, many people.
 Terms apply.

 There are a few popular cards that earn 3x points on dining, but Capital One recently introduced a new product specifically for the purpose of getting cash back on your dining purchases.
 That card is the Capital One Savor Cash Rewards Credit Card.

 This card provides 4 percent back on dining expenses and entertainment expenses, 2 percent at grocery stores, and 1 percent on everything else.
 Not only that, but there’s a $300 cash bonus after you spend $3,000 in the first three months.
 There isn’t an annual fee in the first year, but it’s $95 after that.